VAPORESSO Leaves a Mark at 2021 IECIE Shenzhen eCig Expo, Highlighting Target 200 and 100 Kits

 VAPORESSO garnered attention during the expo from retailers, wholesalers, distributors and vape enthusiasts alike.
 The booth showcased several of their latest products and technologies, as well as games and product giveaways.
 Additionally, the team provided live streams of the event on Facebook for online visitors.

 The products featured included the latest from Luxe, Target, Gen, Xros and Zero series.
-Particularly popular at the exhibition were the new Target 100 and 200 kits.
-Built for DTL vapers and outdoor lovers alike, the Target 100 and 200 comes in a compact and rugged design, and features the brand new sub-ohm iTank with Turbo Airflow System AXON 2.0 chip and GTi coils.
+Particularly popular at the exhibition were the new Target 200 and 100 kits.
+Built for DTL vapers and outdoor lovers alike, the Target 200 and 100 comes in a compact and rugged design, and features the brand new sub-ohm iTank with Turbo Airflow System AXON 2.0 chip and GTi coils.
 Using the chip’s F(t) mode, the kits allow for precise heating control and sets a new standard for balance of flavor, taste restoration, and a more fulfilling vaping experience.

 Shenzhen is a key international hub for the vaping industry.
 According to the New York Times, about 90% of the world’s vaping and e-cigarette products are designed and manufactured there.
 The global vaping industry is projected to grow by 16.9% annually through 2026, further confirming Shenzhen's continued importance as a manufacturing center.